-Table 2 Exhibit 2 Key Performance Measures See Exhibit 3
+Table 2 Exhibit 2 Performance Measures

+See Exhibit 3

-L. Please list all key datasets your agency maintains.
-Why does the agency collect these datasets and what is the data used for?
+L. Please list all key datasets your agency maintains and briefly explain why the agency collects them and what the data is used for.
 Is the agency required by any other state or federal law to collect or maintain these datasets?
 Please note any "high-value data" the agency collects as defined by Texas Government Code, Section 2054.1265.
-In addition, please note whether your agency has posted those high-value datasets on publically available websites as required by statute.
+In addition, please note whether your agency posts those high-value datasets on publically available websites as required by statute, and in what format.